Exploring the Bucket List of Anantara General Managers

 Giles and his wife in Kenya

-The next big trip for my wife and I was supposed to be Peru and Brazil this coming June.
+The next big trip for my wife and I was supposed to be Peru and Brazil next year in June.
 Machu Picchu has been near the top of the bucket list for both of us for a while and given that my wife has a big birthday this year we got organised and actually booked, paid and committed to a two-week trip well in advance!
-Our last big holiday was the Elewana Sky Safari for my 40th birthday, an unforgettable experience.
+Our last big holiday was the Elewana Sky Safari for my birthday, an unforgettable experience.

 Travelling through the Andes on the Belmond trains, amazing dinners in Lima with several of the World’s 50 Best Restaurants, and then Rio de Janeiro and all the craziness that that entails to wrap up into one break neck itinerary was going to be an incredible journey.